 |

-Technical aspects and individual functionalities
+Technical elements and individual functionalities

 |